Carrigrohane Straight: Surface

 The original surface of Carrigrohane Straight was limestone.
 In 1927, the County Council and Corporation, who both controlled sections of the Straight, laid reinforced concrete.
 The Straight was one of the first concrete road surfaces in Ireland, or even Great Britain.
 In the early days, concrete surfaces were laid in slabs, with expansion joints of bitumen to take up expansion and contractions as the temperature affected them.
 The reinforced concrete consisted of a layer of mesh steel covered with concrete in sections approximately 20 to 30 ft long, and several inches thick.
 Concrete was used because it was thought to be suitable for boggy ground.
 In the late 1920s and early 1930s, a number of concrete roads were constructed over bog in Northern Ireland, for example the Ballymena to Ballymoney road.

 The South of Ireland Asphalt Company (S.I.A.C.) was engaged in the surfacing of the Straight, and the concrete was hand laid.
 After the closure of the Muskerry Tram, the tracks were removed in 1935, and the area they occupied was then concreted, adding about 10 ft to the width of the road.
 In recent years, Cork Corporation has covered this section with tar macadam, but the section outside the city still has the original concrete, and the extra width of concrete laid after the tram tracks were removed.
 This can be seen on the south side of the road.

 Racing

 Due to the flat surface of the Straight, it proved suitable for speed trials.
 The Straight, together with Model Farm Road, forms a circle, which proved suitable for racing.
 During the 1920s and 1930s, both motorbikes, such as the Yamaha 750 cc, and cars, such as the Ingersoll-Rand Formula One Shadow, featured in speed trials and racing competitions.
 Drivers in these competitions came from across Europe, and crowds came from all over Cork and Munster to see the trials.
 The 1938 Cork Grand Prix, for example, reportedly attracted 70,000 spectators.

+Rosemary Smith established an Irish land speed record of 156.101 mph on the Straight in 1978, driving a seven-litre Jaguar XJ6.

 In later years, the Straight has been used for speed trials, including land speed records for motorbikes and cars.
 The Carrigrohane Straight featured in the "Cork 800" festivities (which marked the eighth centenary of the city).
 This included a "Great Race" and "Steeple Jack".